cookiecutter/cookiecutter-django/README.rst

 * Documentation: https://cookiecutter-django.readthedocs.io/en/latest/
 * See Troubleshooting_ for common errors and obstacles
-* If you have problems with Cookiecutter Django, please open issues_ before sending emails to the maintainers.
-You will get a much, MUCH faster response.
+* If you have problems with Cookiecutter Django, please open issues_ don't send emails to the maintainers.
+* Need quick professional paid support?
+Contact `support@cookiecutter.io`_.
+This includes configuring your servers, fixing bugs, reviewing your code and everything in between.

 .. _cookiecutter: https://github.com/audreyr/cookiecutter